vijaymathew/nex/docs/book/part_II_9.md

 Two distinct operations are embedded in this sentence: a read operation (show live status) and a write operation (reassign tasks when a robot fails).
 A good model must support both.

 **Step 1: Identify core entities.** Robot, DeliveryTask, Location.
-These are the identity-bearing things the system must track.
+These are the things with an identity that the system must track.

 **Step 2: Define relationships.** A delivery task references its origin and destination locations.
 A delivery task optionally references an assigned robot — optionally, because a task exists before it is assigned and may exist again after reassignment.
 The cardinality of the assignment relationship is one-to-one for active tasks: a robot may hold at most one active task at a time.